PhantasarProductions/Star-Story/README.md

 This game will be set up to work in Windows and Mac.
 The possibility to make it run in Linux as well is investigated, however not yet promised.

-You can follow the some progress on
+You can follow the some progress on:
 SourceForge: http://starstory.sourceforge.net
 or GameJolt: http://gamejolt.com/games/star-story/58632